Frequently Asked Questions

 Q Does Florida permit the marriage of non-residents?

 A Yes, Florida will issue a wedding license to non-residents, however, it is only valid for ceremonies performed within the state.
 Any legal relationship similar to marriage must also be terminated before the state of Florida will grant a marriage license.
 That means you cannot be party to a civil union if you are marrying.

 Q When should I apply for the marriage license?

 A The marriage license is good for 65 days.
 Therefore, you should apply within 65 days of the ceremony and it must be given to the officiant no later than the day of the ceremony.

 Q Where do I apply for a marriage license?

-A In CT, you must obtain a marriage license from the municipal office (typically the Town Clerk’s office) of the town where the ceremony will be held.
+A In FL, you must obtain a marriage license from the municipal office (typically the Town Clerk’s office) of the town where the ceremony will be held.
 Both you and your spouse-to-be must be present.